callumstew/ubuild-jekyll/index.md

     is spent outside, linked to an anonymous ID will be available to researchers.<br><br>If you have a Fitbit device then we’d like you to wear it and provide us with a feed of your heart rate, activity step count and sleep.
-This may help us understand symptology and provide early warning signs, but is not a requirement for taking part!  <br>
+This may help us understand symptomatology and provide early warning signs, but is not a requirement for taking part!  <br>
     <a href=/register_info.html>Registration guide...</a>
 - template: content-feature